What is our primary use case?

 For how long have I used the solution?

-I have been using this solution for five years.
+I have been using this solution for six years.
+No problems except 1 disk died a few years ago.

 What do I think about the stability of the solution?